In an ideal world, you’d have lots more time than 5 days for your Turkey itinerary, but we’re going to make the most out of this introductory trip!

 In the evening, take the ferry across the Bosphorus and head over to Kadikoy for the best nightlife in Istanbul.

-Kadikoy is probably the best neighborhood in Istanbul when it comes to nightlife, quirky eateries, art galleries, and hipster-ish vibes (yes, it’s my favorite neighborhood in Istanbul!).
+Kadikoy is probably the best neighborhood in Istanbul when it comes to nightlife, quirky eateries, some of the most delicious street food in Istanbul, art galleries, and hipster-ish vibes (yes, it’s my favorite neighborhood in Istanbul!).

 Day 3: Check out smaller gems